blur_on

 record_voice_over

-Screen readers rely on semantic HTML and ARIA labels to describe the page content to visually impaired users.
-Meaningful labels and alt-text are crucial for understanding.
+Screen readers rely on semantic HTML and ARIA labels to describe content to visually impaired users.
+A deep dive into semantic structure ensures the document outline is logical and every interactive element has a clear role.

 task_alt